boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 * **Does not require manipulating extra steering policies on the host** to decide which flows can be forwarded over or outside the proxy connection.
 * **Requires a minor change to the network**: For IPv6, upgrade PE nodes to support a new ND option.
 Note that all IPv6 hosts and networks are required to support Neighbor Discovery {{!RFC4861}}.
 For IPv4, configure DHCP servers to include a new DHCP option.

-## What's Out?

-This document does not make any assumption about the type of the network (fixed, cellular, etc.) that terminates an attachment circuit.

-Likewise, the document does not make any assumption about the services or applications that are delivered over an attachment circuit.
-Whether one or multiple services are bound to the same attachment circuit is deployment specific.

-This document does not specify how a receiving host uses the discovered policy.
-Readers should refer, e.g., to {{?I-D.rwbr-tsvwg-signaling-use-cases}} for some examples.

 ## Sample Deployment Cases

 Some deployment use cases for NRLP are provided below: